nhsconnect/gpconnect/pages/appointments/appointments_use_case_search_for_free_slots.md

 ## Use case ##

-This specification describes a single use case.
-For complete details and background please see the [Appointment Management Capability Bundle](appointments.html).
+This specification describes a single use case enabling the Consumer to request from the targeted Provider system slots matching the selected date range, Booking Organisation ODS Code and Type, and other parameters including UC Disposition Code and Service ID.

 Refer to [Consumer sessions illustrated](appointments_consumer_sessions.html) for how this API use case could be used in the context of a typical consumer appointment management session.